mpaluchowski/travel.paluchowski.com/content/bali-2016/traces-of-poland/index.md

   - expectations
 ---

 I wasn't expecting to find any.
 We're almost as far from Poland as physically possible while still remaining on the surface of Earth.
-I _was_ expecting getting mixed up with Holland, which to the untrained ear sounds just the same, and then blank stares once we repeat "no, __PO__land".
+I _was_ expecting getting mixed up with Holland, which to the untrained ear sounds just the same, and then blank stares once we repeat "no, _PO_-land".
 And I was wrong.

 <!--more-->